 NIA team in Sri Lanka to probe ISIS links with India operatives

-New Delhi, May 29: A team of the National Investigation Agency is in Sri Lanka to probe possible Indian links to the Easter bombings that took place on April 21 in which over 250 were killed.
+New Delhi, May 29: A team of the National Investigation Agency (NIA) is in Sri Lanka to probe possible Indian links to the Easter bombings that took place on April 21 in which over 250 were killed.

 NIA sources tell OneIndia that a two member team is in Colombo and is looking at possible links with Indian operatives.
 The NIA is probing an Islamic State related case that was registered in 2015 and 2018.